 Can You Keep Boba In The Fridge Overnight?

 For overnight storage, you can keep your cooked tapioca pearls in the fridge.
-To help maintain their soft texture, keeping them immersed in sugar water.
+To help maintain their soft texture, keep them immersed in sugar water.
 Even with all of these precautions, boba will still harden after two to three days in the fridge.

-However, if you are going to eat your boba within four to five hours after making them, don’t put the pearls in the fridge.
+However, if you are going to eat your boba within four to five hours after making it, don’t put the pearls in the fridge.
 They will harden much too fast, and there is no need for refrigeration for that short amount of time.

 Instead, store them at room temperature.
 Stir them occasionally since starch has a habit of lumping and the sugar coating also causes them to stick together.